ucf-draco-lab/ucf-draco-lab-old-github.io/_members/sheridan-sloan.md

 ---

-Sheridan Sloan is a senior student at the University of Central Florida.
-She is completing her Computer Engineering: Digital VLSI degree in Spring 2024.
-Her time at UCF includes beign an active member of diverse campus organizations, the Robotics Club, Society of Hispanic Professional Engineers, and the College Work Experience Program (CWEP) where she worked as an Manufacturing Engineer on the Automation Team at Lockheed Martin.
-After graduation, Sheridan is looking to dive into the industry and begin her professional career.
+Sheridan Sloan is an alumna of the University of Central Florida where she completing her Computer Engineering: Digital VLSI degree in Spring 2024.
+Her time at UCF included beign an active member of diverse campus organizations, the Robotics Club, Society of Hispanic Professional Engineers, and the College Work Experience Program (CWEP) where she worked as an Manufacturing Engineer on the Automation Team at Lockheed Martin.
+After graduation, Sheridan joined Lockheed Martin RMS as an Integration and Test Engineer.